 - Failure to take a clear photo will result in support not being able to provide an assessment.

-Step 3: Ensure staff are using the correct process to scan fingerprints.
+3) Ensure staff are using the correct technique to scan fingerprint.

-All-In-One Kiosk: Ensure the fingerprint scanner module attached to the all in one device is placed at a height and location that allows front on easy access for staff to be able to position themselves for a flat finger scan.
+All In One Kiosk: Ensure the fingerprint scanner module attached to the All In One Kiosk is placed at a height and location that allows front on easy access for staff to be able to position themselves for a flat finger scan.